dedalus94/multinational-retail-data-centralisation/README.md

 ## File structure of the project

 Everything is in the same folder.
 Three classes are used to handle the ETL process.
-The classes are defined in these files and imported in the main.py script:
+The classes are defined in the following files and imported in the main.py script:

 - data_extraction.py
   - contains methods to download data from different sources